jamiejennings/rosie-pattern-language/README.md

 ![Screen capture](doc/images/system.log-example.jpg "Rosie processing a MacOS system log")

-*Note:* In order to show just a few lines of output, the output of Rosie is piped into the Unix utility `head`, which will print (in this case) the first 5 lines.
+*Note:* In order to show just a few lines, the output of Rosie in the example above is piped into the Unix utility `head`, which will print (in this case) the first 5 lines.
 Try removing `head` to see the entire log file, i.e. `./run basic.matchall /var/log/system.log`.

 Rosie is parsing the log file into fields that are printed in various colors.